immad-imtiaz/Yelp-Recommender-Big-Data/readme.md

 1) Clone the reporsitory on the cluster and create a virtual environment for the project.
 (On the cluster because the precomputed data is on cassandra on the cluster)

+2) In yelp_spark/settings.py change the cassandra cluster to CASSANDRA_SERVERS = ['199.60.17.171', '199.60.17.188']

-2) Activate virtual environment
+3) Activate virtual environment

-2) Run the engine
+4) Run the engine
 spark-submit --packages anguenot:pyspark-cassandra:0.6.0 server.py

-3) On your local for tunnelling ssh -L 5432:gateway.sfucloud.ca:5432 iimtiaz@gateway.sfucloud.ca -N
+5) On your local for tunnelling ssh -L 5432:gateway.sfucloud.ca:5432 iimtiaz@gateway.sfucloud.ca -N

-4) On your brower you can access the application entering localhost:5432
+6) On your brower you can access the application entering localhost:5432